History of the Miami Marlins: 2006: Rebuilding

 Additionally, the Marlins had four of their rookie starting pitchers (Aníbal Sánchez, Josh Johnson, Scott Olsen, and Ricky Nolasco) win at least ten games, becoming the first team in major-league history to do so.
 The 2006 Marlins also had five ten-game winners for the first time in franchise history (including Dontrelle Willis).

-Shortly after the 2006 season ended and following months of speculation, Marlins manager Joe Girardi was fired on October 3, 2006 not long after winning the National League Manager of the Year award.
+Shortly after the 2006 season ended and following months of speculation, Marlins manager Joe Girardi was fired on October 3, 2006, not long after winning the National League Manager of the Year award.
 This was due to a game against the Los Angeles Dodgers earlier in the year in which Girardi did not challenge a call that pitcher Taylor Tankersley thought was a strike and this prompted owner Jeffrey Loria, who was in the stands and a few feet away from the dugout, to call out Girardi who refused to listen to him.
-This wasn't the only thing that triggered the feud; earlier in the year Girardi reportedly wanted 1B Mike Jacobs to start off the year in triple A, Willingham to start at catcher, Miguel Cabrera to start at first base.
+This was not the only thing that triggered the feud; earlier in the year Girardi reportedly wanted first baseman Mike Jacobs to start off the year in Triple-A, Willingham to start at catcher, Miguel Cabrera to start at first base.
 Within hours, Atlanta Braves third base coach Fredi González was named his replacement and was signed to a three-year contract.